 BACK TO SCHOOL

 Ahhh…I will always remember that time of year.
 Returning home from the summer holidays meant it was time to get ready for going back to school.
 Now my school days are well behind me, and even my own daughter has finished.
 Yet, I still always feel like I’m going back to school, only now it is WORK.
 This always requires carrying more on my shoulders.
-More work and travel means more luggage, briefcases and backpacks.
+More work and travel means more luggage, briefcases, and backpacks.
 Work meetings can mean carrying more papers, computers, and other needed items which all weigh on the shoulders.
 The end of summer often means carrying extra weight in your hands or on your shoulders resulting in acute shoulder pain.

 The more I observe little children on iPads in restaurants while eating dinner, the more I cringe at what will become of people's postures.
 The more time children spend on computers and smart phones, and less time actually involved in physical exercise, the more likely we will be raising generations of unhealthy children.
 Technology is practically taking over every aspect of our lives.
 It becomes more and more important to bring body sustainable concepts to the public.
 Schools need to make time to teach children about care for their bodies and not just offer standard fitness concepts.
 They simply do not offer enough education on building healthy alignment and movement.